PeterWang512/CNNDetection/README.md

 **Jul 24th, 2024 Update** Unfortunately, the previous Google Drive link for the dataset is no longer available.
 Please use this temporary download [link](https://drive.google.com/drive/folders/1RwCSaraEUctIwFgoQXWMKFvW07gM80_3?usp=drive_link).
 I am planning to host the dataset on Huggingface within a week.

+**Jul 26th, 2024 Update** The link has been fixed!
+Please follow the README to download the dataset.
+You will need to install 7z to prepare the dataset.
+For linux, run `sudo apt-get install p7zip-full` to install.

 ## (1) Setup

 ### Install packages